Azure/cortana-intelligence-tank-level-forecast/README.md

-# Tank Level Forecasting Solution - A Cortana Intelligence Solution How-to Guide
+# Oil & Gas Tank Level Forecasting Solution - A Cortana Intelligence Solution How-to Guide

 Today, most facilities operate reactively to problems in tank levels.
 This often leads to spills, emergency shutdowns, expensive remediation costs, regulatory issues, costly repairs and fines.
 Tank level forecasting allows facilities to manage and abate these and other problems.